Skip to main content

 SQL

-A sales-qualified lead ready for direct sales follow-up
+A sales-qualified lead ready for direct sales engagement.

 Disqualification

-Lead scoring supports qualification, but it should not replace judgment entirely.
+Lead scoring supports qualification, but it should not replace judgment.

 A lead may have a high score because they engaged with several pages and emails, but they may still be outside the target market, lack budget, or represent the wrong type of organization.